rastogiji/automation-scripts/gcp-cleanup/README.md

 ## Status Tracking

 This is WIP tool which only has limited coverage as of now.
-We have planned to add the following features in the coming month(July).
+We have planned to add the following features in the coming month.

 - [x] VM Instance Deletion
 - [x] VM Instance Stoppage